 Welcome to the world of Laoche!
 This is the home of all the stories in the (appropriately named) Laoche Chronicles, including a main trilogy (that has yet to be named) and the prequel, Storge.
-While all of these stories take place in the same world, Storge focuses on a conflict in one specific reason – a powerful city-state called Maaren.
-Because this is a socio-political conflict, I mainly focused on worldbuilding the class system, governmnet, and religions of the city, and that’s what I’d like to discuss in more depth today!
-In the future, I’ll elaborate some more on the lore, magic system, and flora and fauna of the world in the future, but for now this will focus on the main topics that are releveant to the understanding of the story.
+While these stories take place in the same world, Storge focuses on a conflict in one specific reason – a powerful city-state called Maaren.
+Because this is a sociopolitical conflict, I mainly focused on world-building the class system, government, and religions of the city, and that’s what I’d like to discuss in more depth today!
+In the future, I’ll elaborate some more on the lore, magic system, and flora and fauna of the world in the future, but for now this will focus on the key topics that apply to the understanding of the story.

-The ruling class of Maaren’s human city, consisting of a small number of noble families who have the privilege of using magic.
+The ruling class of Maaren’s human city, comprising a few noble families who have the privilege of using magic.
 Their position at the top of the social ladder is enforced by the leading religion, Daziam.
-Followers worship a pantheon of dieties that hold domain over common aspects of daily life, led by Daza, the god of the sun and fire, and his wife Nymbi, goddess of the river and ocean, who created the world and other dieties through their powers.
-It is belived that the Atilan are the only people who can perform specifically structured magic, becasue they are directly descended from or are otherwise chosen by the gods and using magic is a way of tapping into their power, while the Debilan exist to serve.
+Followers worship a pantheon of deities that hold domain over common aspects of daily life, led by Daza, the god of the sun and fire, and his wife Nymbi, goddess of the river and ocean, who created the world and other deities through their powers.
+It is believed that the Atilan are the only people who can perform specifically structured magic, because they are directly descended from or are otherwise chosen by the gods and using magic is a way of tapping into their power, while the Debilan exist to serve.

-A small number of Debilan who have figured out magic however, have turned away from the Daziam temples to follow a single creator diety known only as the Artist.
+A few Debilan who have figured out magic, however, have turned away from the Daziam temples to follow a single creator deity known only as the Artist.
 They worship in back alleys and underground catacombs for fear of being discovered, and actively practice their abilities with the other members.
 They believe that their magic can be a powerful asset and strong emphasis is put on the idea of creation – mothers are honored for raising and teaching their children, craftspeople decorate their spaces of worship, and they appreciate nature as being another part of the Artist’s creation.
-They also treat each other as one extended family, greeting and saying goodbye to each other with the phrase “Storge” – a wish for blessings with the connontation of familial love.
+They also treat each other as one extended family, greeting and saying goodbye to each other with the phrase “Storge” – a wish for blessings with the connotation of familial love.
 The Atilan persecute this group as heretics when possible, and this is the faith that the Laine family practices.